 An increase in sexual feelings is normal as part of puberty.
 You may be more curious about sex.
 It is important to understand what sex is and when sex is appropriate.
 Safer sex is also important to avoid diseases and unwanted pregnancy.
 Read more about sex, safer sex and contraception.

 Puberty can also be a stressful time as you may also have to make life decisions while coping with the changes brought about by puberty.
 Some stress is good for you and helps you to perform at your best.
 But when you are under too much stress for too long, your performance decreases and your overall health and wellbeing is affected.
 Read more about stress.
 For some people, this may lead to anxiety and depression.

 Some people choose to drink alcohol or take drugs when they are feeling stressed.
 Alcohol and drugs may feel as though they improve your mood, but the price for a temporary boost to your feelings is usually a longer period of low mood and an increased risk to your mental health over time.
 Read more about alcohol and mental health, and find out about how much a standard drink is, the effects of alcohol on your body and where to get help if your drinking is becoming a problem here.

 The following links provide further information about puberty.
-Be aware that websites from other countries may have information that differs from New Zealand recommendations.
+Be aware that websites from other countries may have information that differs from NZ recommendations.

 The following numbers are free to call from a New Zealand landline: